MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 - Consider adding steps that show individual tips and tricks.

-- Remember to refresh your guide when moving between PC and HoloLens, and be sure to click outside the text box when writing steps to activate autosave.
+- Remember to refresh your guide when moving between PC and HoloLens, and be sure to move the cursor outside the text box when writing steps to activate autosave.

 Here’s the Outline page for the Example Guide to show what a completed Outline page looks like: